ResearchObject/ro-crate/docs/pages/community/community.md

 The RO-Crate Community is open for anyone to [join us](https://github.com/ResearchObject/ro-crate/issues/1)!

+## Steering Committee

+We are in the process of adapting the [Minimal Viable Governance](model) and are establishing a Steering Committee:

+* Carole Goble
+* Peter Sefton
+* Stian Soiland-Reyes

+You may contact the steering committe at `contact()researchobject.org` for any confidential matter.

 ## Meetings

 The RO-Crate team try to meet at least monthly in a telcon, see the [rolling agenda](https://s.apache.org/ro-crate-minutes) for schedule, call-in details and minutes.